-- 1. There is no adverse impact on the openness of the views in and around the coast, designated environmental areas, including the setting of the Chichester Harbour AONB and South Downs National Park as well as the rural character of the plan area generally; - 2.
-Development proposals in the plan area are designed to respect, and enhance nationally designated sites, distinctive local landscape character, and public amenity whilst sensitively contributing to their settings; - 3.
+- There is no adverse impact on the openness of the views in and around the coast, designated environmental areas, including the setting of the Chichester Harbour AONB and South Downs National Park as well as the rural character of the plan area generally; - Development proposals in the plan area are designed to respect, and enhance nationally designated sites, distinctive local landscape character, and public amenity whilst sensitively contributing to their settings; - 3.
 Development proposals maintain the identity of settlements and ensure the integrity of predominantly open and undeveloped land between settlements is not undermined; - 4.
 Development of poorer quality agricultural land is fully considered in preference to best and most versatile land (Grades 1, 2 and 3a).
 Where proposals would result in the significant loss of best and most versatile agricultural land, proposals will need to consider the economic impacts and the impacts on soil, air, water or noise pollution, or land instability; - 5.
-Development proposals within the setting of Chichester Harbour AONB and the South Downs National Park should recognise its their status as a landscape of the highest quality and should be designed to reflect this with the scale and extent of development limited, sensitively located and designed to avoid or minimise adverse impacts on the AONB and SDNP.
-Development proposals must comply with should have regard to the Chichester Harbour AONB Management Plan, and the Chichester Harbour AONB Joint SPD and South Downs Partnership Management Plan and South Downs Local Plan which are material planning considerations.
+Development proposals within the setting of Chichester Harbour AONB should recognise its status as a landscape of the highest quality and should be designed to reflect this with the scale and extent of development limited, sensitively located and designed to avoid or minimise adverse impacts on the AONB.
+Development proposals must comply with the Chichester Harbour AONB Management Plan and the Chichester Harbour AONB Joint SPD which are material planning considerations.

-For large-scale proposals larger schemes in identified character areas, Landscape and Visual Impact Assessments (LVIAs) may be required.
-The LVIA should be used to identify, describe and assess the likely significantce of the effects of a project change resulting from the development on both the landscape (including the direct and indirect change to the landscape's sensitivity, character and condition) as well as the as an environmental resource and on views and visual amenity and visual receptors.
-LVIAs may also be required for small-scale development proposed within the setting of the Chichester Harbour AONB or South Downs National Park.
+For larger schemes in identified character areas, Landscape and Visual Impact Assessments (LVIA) may be required.
+The LVIA should be used to identify and assess the significance of the effects of change resulting from the development on both the landscape as an environmental resource and on views and visual amenity.
 Further guidance should be sought from the relevant Strategy, Management Plan or SPD and/or general national guidance.

-All development proposals affecting the natural landscape will be required to meet criteria contained in other relevant policies, especially: Landscape Gaps; Chichester Harbour AONB; Development around the Coast; Development in the Countryside; Biodiversity;
+All development proposals affecting the natural landscape will be required to meet criteria contained in other relevant policies, especially: Landscape Gaps; Chichester Harbour AONB; Development around the Coast; Development in the Countryside; Biodiversity; Development and Disturbance of Birds; Trees, Hedgerows and Woodlands; Equestrian Development and the pollution policies.

-&lt;sup>47 See paragraph 001 of national planning practice guidance "Natural Environment"
+&lt;sup>17 See paragraph 001 of national planning practice guidance "Natural Environment"